 Advanced placement credit is available for these courses with the appropriate CompTIA certifications listed in the study plan below.
 Articulated credit may be available as well; consult your high school counselor.
 CIS202 (Python Programming) is not included in the certificate program but is required for all CIS A.A.S. degrees and is highly recommended.
 It may be taken during any term without regard to the other courses.

 Students may opt to take ENG 101 (English Composition I, 3 credit hours) and either of MTH 110* (Finite Mathematics) or MTH 112 (Precalculus Algebra, each 3 credit hours), which are required for the CIS A.A.S. degree program.
-Workforce Development Scholarships may be available contingent on funding.
+Dual Enrollment scholarships may be available contingent on funding.

 CYBERSECURITY FOUNDATIONS STUDY PLAN